optimagic-dev/optimagic/.github/ISSUE_TEMPLATE/enhancement.md

 ---

-* respy version used, if any:
+* estimagic version used, if any:
 * Python version, if any:
 * Operating System: